 The Fallacy of Multitasking

-Many people believe that multitasking is the art of working on two things simultaneously.
+Many people believe that multitasking is working on two things simultaneously.
 You may even be one of these people.
 If so, I have some bad news for you: multitasking is a myth.

 Seriously, it doesn’t exist.
 Let’s try a brief experiment.
 Start fiddling with something on your desk as you read this blog:

-The human brain isn’t wired to work that way, no matter what you might believe.
+The human brain isn’t wired to work that way.
 It isn’t that men or women are better at it, or younger people are more practiced at it… it just isn’t a thing, at least, not in the way a lot of people interpret it.

-When you ask someone what multitasking is, they’ll probably summarize it as some variation of “doing multiple things at once.”
-The problem is, science has shown that the human brain literally doesn’t work that way – it is designed to commit to a singular cognitive task at a time.
+Science has shown that the human brain is designed to commit to a singular cognitive task at a time.
 What is perceived as “multitasking” is simply the brain switching from one task to another.

 One of the reasons we’re so inclined to defend our multitasking habits is because we appear to see so many examples of it in real life.
-After all, Billy Joel made an entire career out of singing and playing the piano at the same time, didn’t he?
-It also feels good to multitask, quite literally.
 As we “multitask,” we’re likely switching between many, bite-sized tasks.
-Between checking email, updating social media, planning where to go for lunch, and all the other easy decisions we make everyday, there’s a release of dopamine.
+Between checking email, updating social media, planning where to go for lunch, and all the other easy decisions we make every day, there’s a release of dopamine.

 There are assorted reasons that multitasking isn’t exactly good for our productivity, or even our physical well-being.